Armstrong Air

 | F2 |

-Indoor unit flashes F2, cooling may be locked out, thermostat may show indoor temperature error
+The indoor unit flashes F2, cooling may be locked out, and the thermostat may show an indoor temperature error.

 |